TheFausap/qcalgebra/README.md

          measurement the first two qubit to 1, so all the states: |11?> after applying hadamard gate to the first qubit of |00>.
 The first element in the boxed list is the offset (0-based) for the qubit pattern.

+- QFT3 : Simple script performing the QFT on 3 qubits in the state |000>.